Earlier today, we added Lowe’s (LOW:NYSE) to the Action

 Jim Cramer, Stephanie Link, and TheStreet Research Team

-DISCLOSURE: At the time of publication, Action Alerts PLUS
+DISCLOSURE: At the time of publication, Action Alerts

-was long ABBV.
+was long LOW and STI.

 Jim Cramer and Stephanie Link reveal their investment tactics while giving advanced notice before every trade.